 - The Data Refinery tool to cleanse and shape data.

 The import project starter enables importing project assets to use in a new project.
 You can only import a project that was exported from Watson Studio.
+You cannot manually add other assets to the exported project before importing it.
 You can import a project:

 - From a file